mrlynn/mongodb-design-review-scribe/SETUP.md

-# MongoDB Design Review Scribe - Setup Guide
+# bitscribe - Setup Guide

-This guide will help you set up all dependencies for the MongoDB Design Review Scribe application.
+This guide will help you set up all dependencies for the bitscribe application.

 ## Prerequisites